tieto-lt/MSI-2016-JAVA/README.md

 # MSI-2016-JAVA

-17-service

-Service layer that contains logic

-1. Service layer contains bossiness logic

-2. @Transactional

-3. Custom exception handling
+19-security

+1. JWT tokens and OAuth2

+2. Token management in frontend using cookies

+3. Security configuration in server